-- 1. Minor changes are made in the field with the approval or direction of the inspector.
+MINOR PLAN CHANGES R. 1.
+Minor changes are made in the field with the approval or direction of the inspector.
 Such changes are not required to be approved by the Prince George's Soil Conservation District.
-These include: - \\\\\a.
-Adjustment of sediment control feature to meet field contours. - (1) No change allowed in storage capacity or minimum criteria. - \\\\\ b.
-Adjustments to allow for positive drainage. - \\\\\ c.
-Increase size of sediment control feature from minimum design. - (1) No change allowed in pipe size. - d.
-Addition of earth dikes, SOS, straw bales or silt fence where needed not replacement for another required practice or poor phasing. - e.
-Addition of stabilized construction entrance where needed or devices to allow crossing of berms and swales. - f.
-Addition to trapping devices greater than minimum requirements; does not relate to riprap changes. - g.
-Emergency measures needed to minimize/eliminate a problem needing immediate attention.
-Emergency measures of a major plan change nature shall be referred to the Prince George's Soil Conservation District. - h.
-Alternate method of stabilization of disturbed areas and/or sediment control practices as taken from the Standards and Specifications. - \\\\\ i.
-Incidental disturbance beyond approved limit of disturbance that are immediately stabilized. - \\\\\ j.
-Addition of stockpiles incidental to installation of sediment control practices. - 2.
-Minor plan changes to a District approved Final Grading, Erosion and Sediment Control Plan are to be shown on the plan, initialed and dated by the appropriate inspector. (i.e., Prince George's County, City of Bowie, City of Laurel and City of Greenbelt). - 3.
-Revisions to the approved minor plan changes list cannot be made unless approved by the Prince George's Soil Conservation District and the Maryland Department of the Environment.
+These include: Adjustment of sediment control feature to meet field contours. a.
+(1) No change allowed in storage capacity or minimum criteria.
+Adjustments to allow for positive drainage. b.
+Increase size of sediment control feature from minimum design. c.
+No change allowed in pipe size.
+Addition of earth dikes, SOS, straw bales or silt fence where needed - not d. replacement for another required practice or poor phasing.
+Addition of stabilized construction entrance where needed or devices to e. allow crossing of berms and swales. f.
+Addition to trapping devices greater than minimum requirements; does not relate to riprap changes.
+Emergency measures needed to minimize/eliminate a problem needing g. immediate attention.
+Emergency measures of a major plan change nature shall be referred to the Prince George's Soil Conservation District.
+Alternate method of stabilization of disturbed areas and/or sediment h. control practices as taken from the Standards and Specifications.
+Incidental disturbance beyond approved limit of disturbance that are i. immediately stabilized.
+Addition of stockpiles incidental to installation of sediment control j. practices.
+2. Minor plan changes to a District approved Final Grading, Erosion and Sediment Control Plan are to be shown on the plan, initialed and dated by the appropriate inspector. (i.e., Prince George's County, City of Bowie, City of Laurel and City of Greenbelt).
+3. Revisions to the approved minor plan changes list cannot be made unless approved by the Prince George's Soil Conservation District and the Maryland ა.
+MAJUR FLAN CHANGES 1.
+Major changes require revised plans submitted to the Prince George's Soil Conservation District from Prince George's County, City of Bowie, City of Laurel and City of Greenbelt. a.
+Recommending practices when the plan has not been followed. b.
+Phasing change on the plan. c.
+Changing size of practices.(1) Eliminating or decreasing storage area. d.
+Substituting for required practices. e.
+Allowing temporary seeding when permanent seeding is required. f.
+Decreasing minimum size of trap, berm, stone outlet, size and type of stone, pipes, etc. g.
+Allowing on-site grading changes which: (1) Alter drainage area, e.g., retaining walls, benches, storm drain, etc. (2) Steepen slopes, lengthen slopes; (3) Concentrate flows; (4) Extend grading beyond disturbed limits. h.
+Any sediment control practice not included in the Standards and Specifications for Soil Erosion and Sediment Control.
+2. Revisions to the approved major plan changes list cannot be made unless approved by the Prince George's Soil Conservation District and the Maryland